jhpyle/docassemble/_docs/config.md

 See also the [`DAWEBSERVER`] environment variable.

+## <a name="use cloud urls"></a>URLs pointing to files in cloud server

+If you are using [S3] or [Azure blob storage], then for efficiency, URLs to files will link directly to the cloud provider.
+However, this can cause problems with [Cross-Origin Resource Sharing], and will not work if you are using an [S3]-compatible cloud storage system that is not accessible from the user's network.
+If you would rather serve files from the server itself, set `use cloud urls` to `False`.

+{% highlight yaml %}
+use cloud urls: False
+{% endhighlight %}

 # <a name="get_config"></a>Adding your own configuration variables

 Feel free to use the configuration file to pass your own variables to